Chris Pine: 2003–2008: Early roles

 Pine's first acting role was in a 2003 episode of ER; the same year, he also appeared in episodes of The Guardian and CSI: Miami.

-In 2004, he appeared in Why Germany?, a short film; and in The Princess Diaries 2: Royal Engagement.
+In 2004, he appeared in Why Germany? and in The Princess Diaries 2: Royal Engagement.
 Pine played the part of Nicholas Devereaux, the love interest of Anne Hathaway's leading character.
 In 2005, Pine appeared in an episode of the series Six Feet Under, as well as in Confession, an independent film that was released directly to video, and The Bulls, another short film.

-Pine appeared in the television Surrender, Dorothy which aired in early 2006.
-He played Jake Hardin in the American film Just My Luck, a romantic comedy in which he starred opposite Lindsay Lohan.
-The film was released on May 12, 2006.
-Later that year, Pine appeared in the comedy Blind Dating, and in the action film Smokin' Aces.
-Pine did the one-man play The Atheist, at Center Stage, New York, in late 2006.
-In 2007, he starred opposite Scott Wolf in the Los Angeles production of Neil LaBute's play Fat Pig, winning positive reviews for his depiction of a competitive, alpha-male friend.
-He portrayed real-life Napa Valley vintner Bo Barrett in the 2008 film Bottle Shock.
+Pine appeared in the television film Surrender, Dorothy which aired in early 2006.
+He played Jake Hardin in the American film Just My Luck, a 2006 romantic comedy in which he starred opposite Lindsay Lohan.
+Later that year, Pine appeared in the comedy Blind Dating and in the action film Smokin' Aces.
+Pine performed the one-man play The Atheist at Center Stage, New York, in late 2006.
+In 2007, he starred opposite Scott Wolf in the Los Angeles production of Neil LaBute's play Fat Pig, winning positive reviews for his depiction of a competitive alpha-male friend.
+He portrayed Napa Valley vintner Bo Barrett in the 2008 film Bottle Shock.